How Long to Steep Chamomile Tea? | An Easy Brewing Guide

 How Does Steep Time Affect Flavor?

-Just like with traditional teas, typically a longer steep time translates to heavier flavor.
+Just like when making Chinese teas, typically a longer steep time translates to heavier flavor.
 At the same time, for more traditional teas like black or green tea, a longer steep time can also mean more bitterness.
 This bitterness comes from a naturally occurring substance called tannin in teas, which is more prevalent in traditional teas.

 Since chamomile tea is more herbal and mild, it does not contain as much tannin and it won’t get that much more bitter or heavier tasting than traditional teas.
 For some, this means that they can steep chamomile tea for much longer than they normally might with a traditional tea.
 Feel free to experiment with it as chamomile tea from different regions may have slightly different steep times.